Understanding MCP Server Timeout Errors

 Actual Timeout Error Messages

-Here are real timeout error messages you might encounter, along with what each means:
+Here are real timeout error messages you might encounter, along with what each means and which client produces them:

 # Claude Desktop